YouMellouki/streamify/README.md

 # Streamify

-A data pipeline with Kafka, Spark Streaming, dbt, Docker, Airflow, Terraform, GCP and much more!
+The data pipeline integrates multiple technologies including Kafka, Spark Streaming, dbt, Docker, Airflow, Terraform, GCP, Power BI, and Looker, among others.

 ## Description

 ### Objective

-The project will stream events generated from a fake music streaming service (like Spotify) and create a data pipeline that consumes the real-time data.
-The data coming in would be similar to an event of a user listening to a song, navigating on the website, authenticating.
-The data would be processed in real-time and stored to the data lake periodically (every two minutes).
-The hourly batch job will then consume this data, apply transformations, and create the desired tables for our dashboard to generate analytics.
-We will try to analyze metrics like popular songs, active users, user demographics etc.
+The project aims to establish a data pipeline for streaming events from a simulated music streaming service, akin to Spotify.
+This pipeline will handle real-time data ingestion, including events such as song listens, website navigation, and user authentication.
+The incoming data will be promptly processed and stored in a data lake at regular intervals, typically every two minutes.

+Subsequently, an hourly batch job will retrieve this stored data from the data lake.
+It will then execute various transformations on the data, culminating in the creation of structured tables suitable for analytics purposes.
+The ultimate goal is to analyze key metrics such as popular songs, user activity levels, and user demographics.
+These analytics will serve as valuable insights for understanding user behavior and optimizing the music streaming service.

 ### Dataset